 (e) Natural stream channels shall not be altered or relocated without the prior approval of the chief in accordance with rule 1501:13-9-04 of the Administrative Code.

-(f) Except as provided in paragraph (G)(2)(b) of this rule, drainage structures shall be used for stream channel crossings made using bridges, culverts or other structures designed, constructed, and maintained using current, prudent engineering practice.
+(f) Except as provided in paragraph (G)(2)(b) of this rule, drainage structures for stream channel crossings shall be made using bridges, culverts or other structures designed, constructed, and maintained using current, prudent engineering practices.